 My name is Shannon Bamford.

-I have called the beautiful Sunshine Coast home for the past seven years after we made the decision to relocate our young family from the remote red dirt and spinifex of North West Western Australia to the seaside and rainforest.
+I have called the beautiful Sunshine Coast home since 2010 after we made the decision to relocate our young family from the remote red dirt and spinifex of North West Western Australia to the seaside and rainforest.

 My husband has until recently been working away while I have been here on the Sunshine Coast raising our two beautiful boys, he has now returned home for good also starting his own small business in the Sunshine Coast Hinterland.
 Our boys are growing up all too quickly and are now both at school full time at a local small primary school.
-We also have our five year old Staffordshire terrier Jinx who completes our family.
+We also have our Staffordshire Bull Terrier Jinx who completes our family.